Course Syllabus

 Course Content:

 You should also be prepared to review your calculus, especially if you have been away from it for a while.
 In particular, you should know how to differentiate and integrate all elementary functions, including hyperbolic functions.
 You should review your methods of integration as the need arises, including methods of substitution and integration by parts.
 For the most part, you will just need material from Calculus I and II.
-Check out some of the links at the web site and Chapter 7 of your calculus text.
-Other topics from Calculus II that we will review are infinite series and introductory differential equations and applications.
+See the appendix of the text.

 Course Philosophy